As part of my ‘Life, Death and Everything In-Between‘ project, let’s talk Gender.

 “Taken quite literally written down on a form to be filled out, it simply means boy or girl.
 Now, what does boy or girl mean?
 To be one gender or the other?
 The gender you were born with but no longer are?
 Does it label you so society tells you to behave a certain way?
 Does it depict how you should behave in life?
 Does it make you weak or strong?
 Or are we reading too much into it and over complicating things?
 Could it be simplified?
 Does someone knowing my gender give them preconceptions about me?
 I’m afraid I only have more questions than answers.
 I have so many friends now identifying as non binary or gender neutral.
 Could it be fashion?
 Could it be making a statement?
 Could it be rebelling?
 Maybe that just feels more natural I know I have lots of questions going through my mind and on so many different matters – AP”

 Here’s a photographic teaser for you.
 Please meet Alfie Ordinary.
 Alfie is a performance artist, the son of a Drag Queen and works/performs regularly in Brighton, around the UK and has taken his Brighton Fridge award winning show ‘Help I Think I Might be Fabulous‘ around the world.
 I’ve known Alfie for many years, he’s bloody hilarious and incredibly talented.
 This previously unpublished shoot from a couple of years ago which the dress designer and I heavily curated, saw Alfie without his customary wig and adorned in a Freya von Bulow Papercouture dress.
 I bloody love this image and I have it framed in my house.
-It’s been a fantastic conversation starter for my visiting CIS friends ever since.

 I’m looking to photograph & interview hundreds of individuals so please don’t be shy about getting in touch.
 I want to photograph how you act, dress, behave and interact with the world as you normally or not so normally dress.
 Like I said before, I can shoot anonymously if you so wish.
 It’s my ultimate goal to assist in breaking down the perceived gender stereotypes.
 Education is king.
 We are one race, the human race.
+I also have a personal reason for doing this project which I will divulge to those I photograph.